Inglis Community Services

 Working in the age of a pandemic.

 We know that these are difficult times, and maintaining your wellness is a top priority.
 Journeys continues to place the safety of the people we serve and our staff as our highest priority.
-While Philadelphia is currently in the Yellow Phase and anticipating a transition to the Green Phase, we are meeting with participants both virtually and face to face.
+While still dealing with a pandemic, we are meeting with participants both virtually and face-to-face.
 During our in-person meetings, our staff is practicing required safety precautions to protect themselves as well as the Journeys program participant.

 Journeys is designed to provide support for people who have a physical disability and are experiencing mental health challenges.